Harvest Quinoa Bowl with Creamy Tahini Dressing

 • ½ red onion, sliced

-• 1 cup chickpeas, drained
+• 1 cup cooked chickpeas, drained and rinsed

 • ¼ cup pecans or walnuts, toasted